Employee growth is critical for both companies and employees. But managers can’t do employee development.

 They Don’t Know How

 Most managers themselves have never received effective talent development, and have no experience to fall back on.
 We’ve worked with many managers, and most have no idea how to do career development for themselves — and of course as managers, they have no idea how to do talent development for their teams.
 Talent development isn’t rocket science, but it’s also not intuitive or straightforward.
-And unless managers have received extensive training in it — and most have not — they won’t know how to do it.
+And unless managers have received extensive coaching in it — and most have not — they won’t know how to do it.

 The “process” piece of talent development programs is important, and there are techniques to do it well.
 But talent development is more than just process — it also requires nurturing and counseling to help employees understand and accept their development needs and build and focus on a development plan.
 In our coaching, we find that the emotional and psychological aspect of talent development is 80% of the challenge.
 And even managers who understand the process of talent development will often not have the personal skills and commitment to coach employees in development.
 Research consistently shows that 50% – 75% of managers are rated as fair or worse – it’s unrealistic to believe that these managers will be the main developers of talent in your organization.